Environmental Science (ENVS)

 3 credit hours

-Prerequisite: restricted to students in the honours program or permission of the Environmental Science Chairperson.
+Prerequisite: Restricted to students in the honours program or with permission of the Chairperson of Environmental Science.

 The course provides an opportunity for ENVS honours students to study a particular subject in detail.
 It requires independence and initiative from the student.
 It involves discussion of research papers and lab work.
 This course is intended particularly to meet the special needs and interests of honours students.
 Major students may be admitted with permission of the Environmental Science Program Coordinator.
 Classes and labs 6 hrs. per week.